What happens outside of the project folder?

 Quick capture - I need to be able to quickly flag a paper, data set, protocol, news article, etc. when I see it.
 The key here is being able to grab anything and everything I see that might be relevant to past, present, or future work.
 I rely on a combination of Google Scholar and Web of Science alerts for general topics of interest, authors, and citations to certain key papers; social media; and more targeted, project-specific literature searches to collect (potentially) relevant papers.
 In addition to Google Scholar and Web of Science, OpenAlex is a great resource.
 ResearchRabbit and other tools like it might also be worth exploring.
 My general impression of these “AI powered” tools, however, is that they are by no means a replacement for traditional search strategies.
 By all means, though, change my mind.

 When I come across something interesting, I send it to a single ‘inbox’ in my Obsidian vault (using this great web clipper tool).
-Remember my priority here is speed of capture, so I don’t worry too much about judging utility, relevant, or value on the spot.
+Remember my priority here is speed of capture, so I don’t worry too much about judging utility, relevance, or value on the spot.
 Once or twice a week, I’ll sit down and sort through the inbox.
 Not everything ends up being relevant or useful, but I don’t mind having to screen extra stuff in order to be more confident that I’m not missing important papers or resources.

 A robust centralized organization - After collecting all these resources, I need a robust system to organize everything.
 I’ll eventually have to find them when they’re needed.
-This is easy when somethign relates to a project I’m currently working on, but can be tricky when something is relevant (or might become relevant) for future projects.
+This is easy when something relates to a project I’m currently working on, but can be tricky when something is relevant (or might become relevant) for future projects.
 I also prefer that these systems be ‘centralized’ (i.e. - one collection of resources accessed for multiple projects, rather than an individual, independent collection for each project).

 When sorting through the inbox, non-paper resources (data sets, tutorials, pedagogical resources, etc.) are screened out and organized by topic in a series of notes in Obsidian.
-I also screen out preprints to keep track of that look promising but haven’t been published yet.
+I also screen out preprints to keep track of work that look promising but hasn’t been published yet.
 This leaves published papers, which are screened for relevance, utility, interest, etc.

 Papers I want to store for later use are sent to Zotero, again using a helpful web clipper tool.
 I prefer Zotero over some of the other major reference managers because it’s open source and developed by a non-profit organization.
 Once a paper is in my Zotero library, I’ll tag it with relevant topics and in some cases add a note to the entry with more specifics about how I envision using this reference.
 Zotero lets you create ‘Saved Searches’, which are essentially folders that update when new, relevant entries are added - I use these to maintain collections on general topics of interest.
 This strategy seems to hit the right balance for me between project-level organization of papers (being able to find it based on the topics tagged) and keeping things centralized (I only ever have one copy of a paper in my library).